You can also study this course:

 What will I study?

-We'll give you the opportunity to undertake seasonal work experience which will provide you with further insight into the international travel and tourism sector.
+We'll give you the opportunity to undertake seasonal work experience, as well as a studying a semester abroad which will provide you with further insight into the international travel and tourism sector.
 During this time, you'll be able to fine-tune the skills learned in the classroom in a practical, real-time setting.

-By the time you finish this degree you will have specific knowledge of the day-to-day operation and management of the various tourism sectors.
-You will have studied key modules in tourism, airline, airport and business management and have examined globalisation and collaboration within the tourism and air transport industry.
+By the time you finish this degree, you will have specific knowledge of the day-to-day operation and management of the various tourism sectors.

 How will I be taught and assessed?

-Modules are delivered through a blend of lectures, interactive seminars, workshops, small-group activities and debates and are supported by e-learning material delivered through the Virtual Learning Environment.
+Students will study four modules per semester and are delivered through a blend of lectures, interactive seminars, workshops, small-group activities and debates, and are supported by e-learning material delivered through the Virtual Learning Environment.

 Assessment methods are those considered most appropriate to the nature of the programme.
 For example, the likelihood of any employee within the travel or aviation industries being called upon to write an essay is minimal.
-However, the ability to write structured, focused, well researched, analytical, evaluative or informative reports and make well prepared, coherent, focused presentations is an undeniable asset to those seeking employment in the industry
+However, the ability to write structured, well researched, analytical, or informative reports and presentations is an undeniable asset to those seeking employment in the industry.

 BNU is a Placements Plus university.
 So, whatever degree you do, you can be sure there’ll be plenty of industry-relevant opportunities on offer, to help you get into your chosen field.